 Filed under: Culture, Holidays, Language, Language Learning, Multiculturalism, Translation Services, Web Localization

 By far, the most popular offering is the sugar skull.
-These skulls are made into a sugar mixture and then pressed into a skull shape, dried and iced with icing.
+These skulls are made into a sugar mixture and then pressed into a skull shape and then dried and iced with frosting.
 Although they are edible, most sugar skulls are used for decoration only.
 Sugar skull art is very popular in Mexico.
 The name of the celebrated deceased is written on the sugar skull and then placed on the altar.

-Filed under: Culture, Globalization For Business, History, Language, Translation Services, Web Localization
+Filed under: Language, Language Learning, Multiculturalism, Software Localization, Translation Services, Web Localization

 We have all seen many instances of literal translations of slogans into foreign languages that just donâ€™t work.
 Thankfully, transcreation can take care of this issue.Â Transcreation (also referred to as â€œcreative translationâ€) has been a hot topic in recent years, especially in the global market sector.
 It has been described as both the process of adapting precise brand content from one language into another and the transformation of an overall message which addresses written content, visual design and imagery.
 Standard translation and localization services don’t effectively preserve the creative and emotional intent of the content that allows it to best resonate in other languages and cultures.